Welcome to my web studio, please take time to browse around.

 In 2005, the Randall Library at University of North Carolina Wilmington purchased an original Linocut of mine for their permanent collection.

 I'm a member of the Washington Water Color Association (Washington, DC); Associated Artists of Southport (NC); and the Coastal Carolina Clay Guild.

 My paintings have been shown at Strathmore Hall, MD., Maple Wood Gallery, Bethesda, MD and The Women's Democratic Club, Washington, DC.

-I've been a exhibiting member of the Wilmington Gallery (NC), the Wilson Art Center (NC).
-Presently my art and pottery can be seen at the Franklin Square Gallery, Southport, N.C, and at Artful Living Group at Carolina Beach, NC.
+I've been a exhibiting member of the Wilmington Gallery (NC), the Wilson Art Center (NC), Franklin Square Gallery, Southport, N.C, and at Artful Living Group at Carolina Beach, NC.

 I'm also a volunteer member of the Pleasure Island Sea Turtle Project.

 Our Mission: To ensure the preservation and protection of threatened and endangered sea turtles,working within federal and state guidelines.